-GUESTS

-Reethi Faru Resort has integrated customer engagement and sustainability so profoundly that it forms an integral part of our business strategy.
-A few examples of customer engagement on sustainability:

-- One of our key brand pillars is 'eco-conscious travelers' - All guests have access to 'Eco Tours' at the resort: an awareness -building tour of our sustainability and conservation initiatives - Our guest can join Reethi Day activities, such as reef and beach clean-ups, tree planting, coral planting and other sustainable activities
+GUESTS Reethi Faru Resort has integrated customer engagement and sustainability so profoundly that it forms an integral part of our business strategy.
+A few examples of customer engagement on sustainability: - One of our key brand pillars is 'eco-conscious travelers' - All guests have access to free of charge 'Eco Tours' at the resort: an awareness -building tour of our sustainability and conservation initiatives behind the scenes - Our guest can join Reethi Day activities, such as reef and beach clean-ups, tree planting, coral planting and other sustainable projects THE TEAM Reethi Faru Resorts sees its team members at the core of our business.
+We ensure that our employees are engaged, feel motivated and are involved in all our sustainability efforts. - We provide training for our colleagues on sustainability awareness, waste segregation, marine conservation, health and safety and much more - Our employees are at the centre of Reethi Day activities - Every employee can join snorkeling lessons to experience the environment we try to protect as much as possible GOVERNMENT Reethi Faru Resort engages with the Maldivian government in various ways.

-THE TEAM

-Reethi Faru Resorts sees its team members at the core of our business.
-We ensure that our employees are engaged, feel motivated and are involved in all our sustainability efforts.

-- We provide training for our colleagues on sustainability awareness, waste segregation, marine conservation, health and safety and much more - Our employees are at the centre of Reethi Day activities - Every employee can join snorkeling lessons to experience the environment we try to protect as much as possible

-GOVERNMENT

-Reethi Faru Resort engages with the Maldivian government in various ways.
 In addition to ensuring compliance with regional and local regulations, we participate in many government-run sustainability initiatives.
-For example:

-- Participation in the marine symposium by the Ministry of Fisheries, Maldives - Inviting the Maldives National Defense Force (MNDF) to conduct fire safety training for all staff at the resort - Complying with the Government's Environmental Management Plan guidelines for our coral reef restoration program
+For example: - Participation in the marine symposium by the Ministry of Fisheries, Maldives - Inviting the Maldives National Defense Force (MNDF) to conduct fire safety training for all staff at the resort - Complying with the Government's Environmental Management Plan guidelines for our coral reef restoration program SUPPLIERS Wherever possible, we strive to ensure local procurement and to support small local businesses.

-SUPPLIERS

-Wherever possible, we strive to ensure local procurement and to support small local businesses.
 We also aim to align our suppliers to our sustainability strategy and secure more sustainable supply chains with minimal impact on the environment.
 We see this as critical, especially for companies in the hospitality sector.
 Currently, we share our sustainability and environmental policies with our suppliers.

+STAKEHOLDER ENGAGEMENT

 GLOBAL ORGANISATIONS

 We collaborate and partner with several global organisations that support our commitments to environmental protection, particularly in the field of marine conservation.
-We also participate in platforms and events where leading organisations share knowledge and drive collective sustainability action.
+We also take part in events where leading organizations share their knowledge and promote joint sustainability measures.

 MANTA TRUST